How to prepare your application

 Applicants are strongly advised to ensure that any hired contractors/builders are fully aware of any conditions attached to the grant of permission as any building work carried out in contravention of the permission will be entirely at the applicant's own risk.
 Ignorance of the permission, or to argue that it was the builder's fault, is not a defence in law.

-A processing agreement is a project management tool normally used for all major applications, and is encouraged for local developments which are complex or which are likely to prove contentious.
+A processing agreement is a project management tool, available to all applications and normally used for major applications, and is encouraged for local developments which are complex or which are likely to prove contentious.

 Processing agreements can be used to set out the key processes involved in determining an application, identify what information is required, and from whom, and set the timescales for the delivery of various stages of the process.